ironbar/prompt_recovery/docs/modeling/Iteration_02_prompt_engineering.md

 ## Results

-With a template prompt of around 2k tokens the submission takes less than 6 hours.
+- With a template prompt of around 2k tokens the submission takes less than 6 hours.
+- Evaluation is slow, that makes prompt engineering difficult

 ## Conclusion

 ## Next steps

+- Is fine-tuning necessary for this problem?
+Which data should I use to finetune?
+- Analyze the supplementary material
+- Make a list of real rewrite scenarios, not made up ones

 ## TODO